1300 088 065

 On a typical 25-year principal and interest loan, a 0.25% hike adds approximately $90 to your monthly repayments.

 It is a safety margin banks use to ensure you can still afford your loan if rates rise 3% above your current rate.
-Hikes make this test harder to pass for new FHBs.
+Hikes make this test harder to pass for new FHBs

 You can’t “waive” the hike, but you can request a “rate review.”
 If your loan-to-value ratio (LVR) has improved, banks often grant a lower base rate to keep your business.

-Your Trusted First Mate: Hunter Galloway
+Your Trusted Mortgage Broker: Hunter Galloway

-More Resources For Homebuyers?
+More Resources For Homebuyers

 Table of Contents